Kelompok-Studi-Linux-Stikom-Bali/slashroot-8-challs/finals/forensic/whale/README.md

 # Whale

-So I am a new devops engineer, one day my server got really big traffic they send suspicious payload.
+So I am a new devops engineer, one day my server got really big traffic.
+It was really gross because I am not able to understand what he trying to do w my little server🥺.
 Could u help me to know what he's trying to retrieve?

 ## Flag